Buying A Cheap Guitar

 The sound of nylon string guitars can be fantastic, but they can be very limiting in some respects.
 The neck tends to be wide, and steel strings are much, much better for strumming song accompaniments.
 If you have large, strong hands, they could suit you well.

-If you want to play classical guitar/Leonard Cohen/Spanish or flamenco styles, these are ideal.
+If you want to play classical guitar/Leonard Cohen/Spanish or flamenco styles, these are ideal, but for general acoustic duties, such as Beatles songs or anything with a strumming pattern, best avoided.

 These are acoustics with built-in electronics so that you can amplify the guitar through an amp or PA system.
 Although they are very practical, I don't like the sound of most of them, due to the piezo system that usually results in a harsh treble - heavy tone.
 Even some very expensive electros suffer from this, a thin and nasal tone that you won't be able to do much about, except with corrective measures like the Fishman Aura system.